Elliosson/wood-game/server/README.md

 # roguelike_project

-This is a simple roguelike toy project which aim to "simulate" an evolution system with species diversification.
+This is a simple multiplayer roguelike toy project.

 This is curently work in progress and far to be completed.